kristiannewing-stack/Tracking-Tarry/CONTRIBUTING.md

-# Contributing to Windows 11 Transparency Monitor
+# Contributing to Tracking Tarry

-Thank you for your interest in contributing to the Windows 11 Transparency Monitor!
+Thank you for your interest in contributing to the Tracking Tarry !!!
 This project aims to provide transparency about Windows 11's telemetry and data collection features while maintaining a neutral stance on their use.

 ## Table of Contents